Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Introduction

 where $\mathcal{A, G, K}$ and the unknown tensor $\mathcal{E}$ are even-order paired tensors.
-When the order $N=1$, the ARTE \eqref{ARTE} reduces to the well-known algebraic Riccati equation (ARE)
+When the order $N=1$, the ARTE \cref{ARTE} reduces to the well-known algebraic Riccati equation (ARE)

-The linear-quadratic optimal control problem is closely related to the positive semidefinite solution of the ARE \eqref{ARE} \cite{lancaster1995algebraic, zhou1998essentials}.
-Analogously, the minimizer of the multilinear quadratic optimal control problem $\min_{\mathcal{U}} \int_{0}^{\infty} \left( \mathcal{X}^{\rm H}(t)*\mathcal{G}*\mathcal{X}(t)+ \mathcal{U}^{\rm H}(t) *\mathcal{K}* \mathcal{U}(t) \right)dt$ for the continuous-time MLTI system \eqref{MLTI-continuous} is $\mathcal{U}(t) = -\mathcal{B}^{\rm H}*\mathcal{E}*\mathcal{X}(t)$, where $\mathcal{E}$ is the positive semidefinite solution of the ARTE \eqref{ARTE} with $\mathcal{G} = \mathcal{B} * \mathcal{B}^{\mathrm{H}}$ and $\mathcal{K} = \mathcal{C}^{\mathrm{H}} * \mathcal{C}$.
+The linear-quadratic optimal control problem is closely related to the positive semidefinite solution of the ARE \cref{ARE} \cite{lancaster1995algebraic, ZDG96}.
+Analogously, the minimizer of the multilinear quadratic optimal control problem $\min_{\mathcal{U}} \int_{0}^{\infty} \left( \mathcal{X}^{\rm H}(t)*\mathcal{G}*\mathcal{X}(t)+ \mathcal{U}^{\rm H}(t) *\mathcal{K}* \mathcal{U}(t) \right)dt$ for the continuous-time MLTI system \cref{MLTI-continuous} is $\mathcal{U}(t) = -\mathcal{B}^{\rm H}*\mathcal{E}*\mathcal{X}(t)$, where $\mathcal{E}$ is the positive semidefinite solution of the ARTE \cref{ARTE} with $\mathcal{G} = \mathcal{B} * \mathcal{B}^{\mathrm{H}}$ and $\mathcal{K} = \mathcal{C}^{\mathrm{H}} * \mathcal{C}$.

 The contribution of this paper is two-fold.
-On one hand, we continue to develop even-order paired tensors theory endowed with the Einstein product.
+On one hand, we continue to develop theories of even-order paired tensors endowed with the Einstein product.
 Specifically, we define symplectic tensors (\cref{def:sym}) and Hamiltonian tensors (\cref{def:ham}), and propose the Schur-Hamiltonian tensor decomposition (\cref{thm:Schur_Hamiltonian}) and the symplectic tensor SVD (\cref{Thm: SymSVD}).
-We define the tensor Vec operation (\cref{Def: tensorVec}) and discuss its properties (\cref{prop: TVO1,prop: TVO2}, and \cref{Lem: KronUeigen}) with the tensor Kronecker product (\cref{Pro: TensorKron} and \cref{Pro: tensorKronQR}).
-We present and study a Lyapunov tensor equation (\cref{lem: LTE}).
+We define the tensor Vec operation (\cref{Def: tensorVec}) and discuss its properties (\cref{prop: TVO1,prop: TVO2} and \cref{Lem: KronUeigen}) with the tensor Kronecker product (\cref{Pro: TensorKron} and \cref{Pro: tensorKronQR}).
 Moreover, we discuss fast computational methods of these operations for some structured tensors (\cref{Pro: 3.12,Pro: KronSum,Pro: rankoneSchur,Pro: rankonenorm,prop:kron}).
+We also present and study a Lyapunov tensor equation (\cref{lem: LTE}).
 On the other hand, we develop continuous-time MLTI control theory.
-In particular, we investigate the existence and uniqueness of the positive semidefinite solution to the ARTE \eqref{ARTE}, see \cref{Thm: ARTEunique}, and conduct a first-order robustness analysis (\Cref{subsec:pertub}).
-Moreover, we present a tensor version of the bounded real lemma (\cref{Pro: H_norm,thm:BRL}).
+In particular, we investigate the existence and uniqueness of the positive semidefinite solution to the ARTE \cref{ARTE}, see \cref{Thm: ARTEunique}, and conduct a first-order robustness analysis (\Cref{subsec:pertub}).
+Moreover, we present a tensor version of the bounded real lemma (\cref{Pro: H_norm,thm:BRL}) and the small gain theorem (\cref{lem:small gain} and \cref{thm:small gain}).